techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-formdata-multiple-image-files-upload.md

 $ ng serve
 ```

-Your Angular application will be available from the `127.0.0.1:4200` address.
+Your Angular 10 application will be available from the `127.0.0.1:4200` address.

 ### Running the Django 3 Upload Server

+Next, let's set up and run our django 3 REST API uploading server.

 Open a new terminal window and create a virtual environment using the following command: